220.127.116.11.3 The Tick Labels Tab

-For more information, see Dates and Times in Origin.
+For more information, see Origin's Date and Time Format Specifiers.

 - If Type = Column Name or Label or Layer Banner, Display becomes a drop-down list with which you can create tick labels from the label row of the plotted columns.